Rani-jr/Myemotion/README.md

 # Myemo
 In this project, we will use deep learning to build a model that classifies facial expressions and outputs the user's emotions.

-We will use Haar Cascade Classifier to detect the bounding boxes of the user's face in the webcam
+We will use Haar Cascade Classifier to detect the bounding boxes of the user's face in the webcam, then we will pass these boxes to the trained model for classification.